 Questions to Ask When Redesigning a Website

-Before you plunge into the intricacies of web development, it’s essential to plan and establish your objectives.
+Before you plunge into the intricacies of redesigning a website, it’s essential to plan and establish your objectives.
 The questions you ask now will guide the entire redesign process.

 Here are 10 questions to ask when redesigning a website …